JimmyJohn1138/soc-homelab-wazuh/README.md

 This homelab proves I can:

 - Deploy and manage a SIEM/XDR platform
-- Simulate realistic attacks
+- Simulate realistic attacks across Linux and Windows
-- Detect and triage alerts
+- Detect and triage alerts with MITRE ATT&CK mapping
-- Map detections to MITRE ATT&CK
+- Validate File Integrity Monitoring on both OS families
-- Troubleshoot production-like issues
+- Troubleshoot production-like issues in a bare-metal environment

 **Last updated**: February 2026